Celebrating the Power of a Farmers Story

 If we don’t speak up, others will try to do it for us—and when they do, they’ll attempt to put words in our mouths.
 Even if they mean well, they may not get the details right.
 They can cause inadvertent harm because they don’t know any better.

-A bigger problem, though, is that those who speak up may not mean well.
+A bigger problem, bien que, is that those who speak up may not mean well.

 Nature abhors a vacuum, but foes of modern agriculture adore it.
 When farmers are silent, they fill the quiet with their noise of ignorance, myths and misinformation.
 Farmers and food production suffer.

 The three of us have different stories to tell, but also common ideas.
 We use social media to describe what we do.
-We know that words can persuade and pictures are powerful.
+We know that words can persuade et pictures are powerful.

 The immediate benefit of social media is that we can spread our messages to our network of friends and followers.
 They can ask us questions and we can respond by telling them about our farm, explaining what we do and why.
 Yet the opportunity of social media and the conversations it starts is much greater because it lets us go beyond our personal connections and reach large and influential audiences.